root-project/web/manual/geometry/index.md

    TGeoMedium *med = new TGeoMedium("Vacuum",1,mat);
 {% endhighlight %}

 In the next step the volume gets a shape.
-Boxes and tubes are the most recommended shapes.
-Note that the world volume (the volume containing all other volumes) can have any shape.

 For example, you can make your volume having a box shape.
 The default units are in centimeters.